chauff/cse1500-web-transcripts/_practicals/assignment-rubric.md

 ### Passing requirements

 - The student is able to answer most of the TA's questions correctly.
-- The required client-side and server-side components are implemented.
+- The required client-side and server-side components are implemented with the languages/frameworks (i.e. JavaScript and Node.js) introduced in the course.
 - The communication is based on WebSockets.
 - One of the three design patterns discussed in class is used at least once.
 - The deliverables are uploaded to Brightspace.